TMD Symptoms, Causes, and Diagnosis

 The challenging aspect of identifying TMJ disorders is that the symptoms can manifest for a variety of other reasons.
 As a result, the first step in diagnosing TMD is ruling out other medical and dental problems.

 - Learn about your oral history and habits

 - Have x-rays made of your teeth and jaw

 - Get a thorough exam of your teeth, jaw, bite, and related muscles.

 Rely on a current exam from a medical doctor to rule out other problems that may occur in tandem with TMJ or be disguised by TMJ symptoms.

 If you’re living with TMJ, it can be very difficult to break the cycle of pain and tension to relax the jaw muscles on your own.
 That’s where TMJ treatment comes in, providing solutions to change habits and relieve the tension in your jaw.
-To learn more, read our pages about treatment and TMJ questions, or contact us to schedule a free consultation with Dr. Kleive today.
+To learn more, read our pages about treatment and TMJ questions, or contact us to schedule a consultation with Dr. Kleive today.